Blasidelgado/Elcor_invoice_manager/README.md

 1. **Setting up a Virtual Environment (Optional)**

     It's recommended to set up a virtual environment to keep your project dependencies isolated.
 If you prefer not to use a virtual environment, you can skip this step.
+    Depending on your python version, you may need to use the python3 command instead:

     - **macOS/Linux**:

     ```shell
-    python3 -m venv venv
+    python -m venv venv
     source venv/bin/activate
     ```

     - **Windows**:

     ```shell
-    python3 -m venv venv
+    python -m venv venv
     venv\Scripts\activate
     ```